10 tips to get more subscribers on YouTube

 You don’t want that.
 As you get more subscribers on YouTube and figure out your channel’s identity, you should be running your channel on your terms; it can be tough to get the right tunes to soundtrack that, given how complex music licensing and copyright can be for beginners – and pros!

 If you’re struggling to find what you want, we’ve got you covered.
-Epidemic Sound has a catalog with more than 40,000 songs and 90,000 sound effects, which you can sort through based on genre, mood, length, tempo, and whether it’s vocal or instrumental.
+Epidemic Sound has a catalog with more than 50,000 tracks and 200,000 unique sound effects and variations, which you can sort through based on genre, mood, length, tempo, and whether it’s vocal or instrumental.
 Basically, whatever you want, we’ve got it.

 4. Identify your subscriber magnet